surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 4.5.1 =

+(TBD) Updated the SucomNotice class CSS to increase visibility of notifications in the toolbar.

 = 4.5.0 =

 (2018/06/07) Renamed the "Social and Search Optimization" metabox to "Document SSO (Social and Search Optimization)".
 Added a "License Information" link in the Add-ons page to lookup registered site addresses (Pro version).

-= 4.4.0 =

-(2018/05/31) Added support for the DLMY.App URL shortening service (Pro version).
-Added support for aggregate rating values from the WP-PostRatings plugin (Pro version).